 Which was mainly men complaining–very loudly–about how stressful this holiday is.

 I find this very interesting.
 Valentine’s Day, it seems, consumes less time and demands less preparation than most major holidays.
 Even if your SO prefers fancy hotels and restaurants–all you’d have to do is some booking in advance.
 You’re done in 10 minutes.
 I’ve never heard a woman complain about her partner’s utter lack of competence on this holiday before.
 (In fact, it’s considered distasteful; or, if you’re so misogynist that you don’t want to give women so much credit, it’s at least embarrassing when your girl friend is shoving dozens of roses and balloons in your face and you’re telling her how “unloved” you are.)
 It’s considerably harder to find gifts for men during this holiday.
-Without traditional conventions working to “guide” her, a woman gifting her male SO would encounter more difficulties and reasonably become more frustrated–yet I’ve never heard a single woman who is gifting her partner complain.
+Without traditional conventions working to “guide” her, a woman gifting her male significant other would encounter more difficulties and reasonably become more frustrated–yet I’ve never heard a single woman who is gifting her partner complain.

 The malicious hatred of it, is a result of the hatred of all the pink it involves, of flowers, of compassion, of anything and everything that is known to be a trait of femininity.
 The malicious hatred of it is a result of the hatred of women especially receiving anything at all.
+Unlike Christmas, Halloween, or Thanksgiving, the labor for Valentine’s Day is expected to be performed by men.
+And that’s why every man on earth is magically anti-capitalist a week before the 14th.

 During Christmas, Halloween, and Thanksgiving, most of the labor that is involved is endured by women.
 I suppose men are stereotyped to put up the Christmas lights; after that, all that’s traditionally expected of him is to stuff his face and watch television until the party starts.
 The sense that women are traditionally the main receipt of Valentine’s Day, and all of the responsibility of representing femininity with pinkness and floweryness, amounting to general male disdain of it is telling of the most deeply embedded sexism that a man can overtly display.